 At the Darul-Uloom Al-Madania in upstate New York, a secondary school and Institution of Higher Islamic Education, students can enroll in a three- to four-year course to memorize the Qur’an.
 Those who complete the program receive hafiz certification, and also study tajwid, the art of Qur’anic recitation.
 Many students enrolled in the secondary school participate in this program concurrently.
 The school is located in Buffalo, New York, and is accredited by the New York State Education Department.

 Today, one can also learn and hear Qur’anic recitation online, from a variety of different sources.
-Youtube, in particular, has proven to be an extremely useful medium for transmitting the Qur’an, allowing listeners around the world to hear celebrated recitations by notable figures as the Egyptian singer, Abdel Halim Hafez, and sincere renderings by unnamed followers and students of the Qu’ran.
+YouTube has proven to be an extremely useful medium for transmitting the Qur’an, allowing listeners around the world to hear celebrated recitations by notable figures as the Egyptian singer, Abdel Halim Hafez, and sincere renderings by unnamed followers and students of the Qu’ran.